Advikagarwal/TraceChain/README.md

-# AgriTrust: Decentralized Agricultural Supply Chain Platform
+# TraceChain: Decentralized Agricultural Supply Chain Platform

 A comprehensive blockchain-based platform that revolutionizes agricultural supply chains through transparency, AI-powered quality assessment, and ethical farming verification.

 ## 🌱 Overview

-AgriTrust combines cutting-edge blockchain technology with artificial intelligence to create a transparent, fair, and sustainable agricultural ecosystem.
+TraceChain combines cutting-edge blockchain technology with artificial intelligence to create a transparent, fair, and sustainable agricultural ecosystem.
 From farm to table, every step is verified and recorded on an immutable ledger.

 ## ✨ Key Features